 The sloped site faces the sea to the southeast with a height difference of 25 meters.
 Tranquility and intimacy dominates the gentle path leading down to a beautiful beach on the quiet inland sea.
 The landscape was constructed in such a way as to restore the original indigenous seascape of Amami and embed the structures into the surrounding vegetation and nature.

 The form of the Pool Villas, developed together with the structural engineer, was inspired by traditional Amamian raised-floor granaries, traditional local hip-and-gable roofed houses and also conch-shells found in Amami.

 The exterior walls and roofs are clad with silver-gray wood planks developed for this project.
-I experimented with locally sourced Itajii (Castanopsis sieboldii) lumber and applied the same traditional mud-dyeing method used for dying the Oshima Tsumugi textile.
+I experimented with locally sourced Itajii (Castanopsis sieboldii) lumber and applied the same traditional mud-dyeing method used for dyeing the Oshima Tsumugi textile.
 The Itajii wood rich in tannin, when soaked in the iron-rich mud of Amami, hosts a chemical reaction that turns the wood into a deep gray color.

 The roofs of the other structures also use this material.

 The semi-detached villas named 2-Key Villas repeat the same pair of plans, rhythmically staggering their positions both plan-wise and section-wise.
 Half of the 2-Key Villas can also be used as a suite connected via the terrace.